 The phenotype described above, relevant for AD and other neurodegenerative disorder, makes the PS19 mouse a perfect model for your drug testing.

-QPS Austria offers custom tailored study design for these models and we are flexible to accommodate to your special interests.
+QPS Neuropharmacology offers custom tailored study design for these models and we are flexible to accommodate to your special interests.
 We are also happy to advice you and propose study designs.
-QPS Austria maintains its own colony directly in our research facility.
+QPS Neuropharmacology maintains its own colonies directly in our research facility.
 Non-transgenic littermates are available as control animals needed for proper study design.

 We would be happy to test your compounds in these mouse models!
 Readouts depend on model but the most common are: